section-engineering-education/engineering-education/articles/parametric-vs-nonparametric/index.md

 ### Parameters

 A parameter can be described as a configuration variable that is intrinsic to the model.
 Model parameters are usually not set manually.
 Parameters are often mistaken for hyperparameters.
-Hyperparameters is a configuration variable that is external to the model.
+Hyperparameters are configuration variables that are external to the model.
 Unlike parameters, hyperparameters are manually set.

 The value of a parameter can be approximated from training data in consideration.
 After training, the parameters used to determine the performance of the model on test data.
 The model uses them to make predictions.
 A machine learning model with a set number of parameters is a parametric model.
 Those without a set number of parameters are referred to as non-parametric.
 We shall delve deeper into this later.
 As we shall dissect later, the coefficients of a linear regression function are examples of model parameters.
 Another example is in the form of the coefficients in logistic regression.
 In a neural network, the weights act as the parameters.